Meeting the Challenges of Communicating About Climate Change

 Expectations for all ambassadors include:

-- Participate in a 2 day COMPASS Training Workshop tailored for the CAP
+- Participate training workshops tailored for the CAP

 - Partake in online communication coursework